-The Virtual Design & Construction Institute (VDCI) | cadteacher is a California S-Corporation owned by Al Whitley, MBA, AlA., who is the Governing Board.
+The Virtual Design & Construction Institute (VDCI) is a California S-Corporation jointly owned by David Sellers and J Theodore Struck, who also are the members of the Governing Board.

 The VDCI has never had a pending petition in bankruptcy, is not operating as a debtor in passion, has not filed a petition within the preceding five years and has never had a petition in bankruptcy filed against it within the preceding five years that resulted in reorganization under Chapter 11 of the United States Bankruptcy Court.